 I began to ask myself have I really taught my daughter Madison enough about the Civil Rights Movement and Black History?

-As I began to ask my readers questions about the Civil Rights Movements, Jim Crow Laws and Black History I realized people are still very uncomfortable with black people talking about the oppression we faced and how it still affects Black people today.
-Civil Rights Movement Timeline / Travel Blogger
+As I began to ask my readers questions about the Civil Rights Movement, Jim Crow Laws and Black History I realized people are still very uncomfortable with black people talking about the oppression we faced and how it still affects Black people today.
+Ci

 Are we in the midst of a new Civil Rights era?